Ted Elliott (umpire)

-Edward Hudspith Elliott (19 April 1851, Sunderland, Tyne and Wear – 19 March 1885 at Carlton North, Victoria) was a Victorian first-class cricketer and Test match umpire.
+Edward Hudspeth "Ned" Elliott (19 April 1851 – 19 March 1885) was an Australian Victorian first-class cricketer, best known as a wicket-keeper and Test match umpire.

+History

+Elliott was born in Sunderland, Tyne and Wear, England, and arrived in Victoria at the age of one.
+At some point he became a builder and carpenter in partnership with his father as Elliott & Son.
+He was a prominent member of the East Melbourne Cricket Club from 1871.
+He was regularly described as "little", but never in a derogatory way:

+Little Elliott, the East Melbourne wicket-keeper, has made rapid strides in his batting this season, but he can't yet manage [Frank] Allan, and when that bowler opposes him his light is exceedingly dim, and the scorers have to write a round 0 to his name.
+In Sydney, when [Edwin] Evans played such havoc among the Victorian wickets.
+Elliott played him well and pluckily, and in several good matches at Melbourne he has performed more than creditably.
+His wicket-keeping for his club, East Melbourne, has been of great assistance to them in their struggles for the Challenge Cup.

-Having arrived in Victoria at the age of one, he played eight matches for Victoria as a right-hand batsman, scoring 117 runs at an average of 8.35 with a highest score of 20 not out.
+He played eight matches for Victoria as a right-hand batsman, scoring 117 runs at an average of 8.35 with a highest score of 20 not out.
 He also kept wickets, taking 13 catches and 8 stumpings.
+His most memorable game was against New South Wales in December 1880 when Elliott and Frank Allan (neither known as a batsman, being wicket-keeper and bowler respectively) were responsible for saving the match, creating a near-riot.

 Elliott umpired seven Test matches, and was the first Australian to regularly officiate.
 He made his debut in the match between Australia and England in Melbourne on 30 December 1882 to 2 January 1883.
 In this series he and John Swift stood in all four Test matches, the first time two umpires had officiated throughout an entire series.
 Moyes commented that "apparently we had reached the time when some kind of qualification was required and some consistency in appointment was observed."
-Elliott also umpired in three matches in the 1884–85 series, and died two days after his last appearance of a cerebral embolism (stroke).
+Elliott also umpired in three matches in the 1884–85 series and died two days after his last appearance, of a cerebral embolism (stroke).
+He died at Carlton North, Victoria.

-Off the field, Elliott was a carpenter.
-He was married and left four children.